 - Hard to manage your community as it grows bigger.

 Today, the hands-down best alternative to Facebook Groups is a Mighty Network.
 Especially if you’re looking to grow a digital business with online courses or membership subscriptions, no other platform has the breadth or depth of features as a Mighty Network.

 We think what we’ve built at Mighty Networks provides a much better experience than what you’ll get at Slack, WhatsApp, or on a Facebook Group.

 We’re the best Facebook Group alternative because we give you greater control, customization, and growth potential.
 Here are just a few of the many options you have on a Mighty Network:

-- You can post recorded videos (Update: live video is now available!), images, and audio clips.
+- You can post live & recorded videos, images, and audio clips.

 - You can have free small groups or charge for access.

-Better of all, your Mighty Network is available across the web, iOS, and Android which gives your members flexibility and availability to how they interact with each other and your content.
+Better of all, your Mighty Network is available across the web, iOS, and Android which gives your members flexibility and accessibility to how they interact with each other and your content.